Parth S. Gejji

 Fax: 713.951.3720

-Parth has represented plaintiffs and defendants in cases involving a variety of subject matters, including cases dealing with antitrust law and the Foreign Trade Antitrust Improvements Act (FTAIA), contract law, the Uniform Commercial Code (UCC), tort law, defamation law, the Fair Labor Standards Act (FLSA), and products liability law.
+Parth has represented plaintiffs and defendants in a variety of cases, including cases dealing with contract law, the Uniform Commercial Code (“UCC”), intellectual property law, patent law, trade secret law, insurance coverage law, antitrust law, the Foreign Trade Antitrust Improvements Act (“FTAIA”), defamation law, the Fair Law Standards Act (“FLSA”), the Clean Water Act (“CWA”), tort law, products liability law, and personal injury law.

-Parth is honored to have been recognized by his peers as a 2024 “Rising Star” in Appellate litigation in Thomson Reuters Super Lawyers – Texas.
 Before joining Beck Redden, Parth clerked for the Honorable Patrick E. Higginbotham of the United States Court of Appeals for the Fifth Circuit.
-Outside of the courtroom, Parth devotes his time to serving local and state professional bar organizations and community projects.
+Outside of the courtroom, Parth devotes his time to serving in professional bar organizations.

 Expand All